 Balances due from brokers represent margin accounts, cash collateral for borrowed securities and sales transactions awaiting settlement.
 Credit risk relating to unsettled transactions is considered small due to the short settlement period involved and the high credit quality of the brokers used.
 As at the reporting date, the balances due from brokers were concentrated among one broker whose credit rating was B2, based on "Moody's" ratings.
-(2019: BB+/B, based on "S&P Global Ratings" ratings).
 The investment manager monitors the financial position of the brokers on a quarterly basis.